hapify/cli/README.md

 _Note:_
 You are not supposed to run the CLI with different models sets.
-If you do this, the first found set will be used.
+If this is the case, the first found set will be used.

 #### Generate the code